j-schreiber/salesforce-circleci-orb/README.md

 git submodule foreach --recursive git checkout master
 ```

 For local development, build and use a docker image.
-The image is not pre-authenticated, so some unit tests and most e2es will fail
+The CLI is not pre-authenticated, so some unit tests and most e2es will fail.
+Follow instructions
+in section Testing to finalize setup of your local dev environment.

 ```bash
 docker-compose up -d && docker-compose exec orbdeveloper bash